-In the end, the near universal opposition that his draft of Article III met Paris forced the president to acquiesce to the evisceration of his version of what would become Article X. After insisting on the retention of the offending paragraphs in several consecutive drafts, he finally allowed the legal experts-despite his famous quip that he would never allow the league to be designed by lawyers-to delete everything but the first section of the article, which guaranteed the territorial integrity and political independence for existing states.
-Thus, the article was transformed: from a radical move to subordinate the sovereignty of individual states to an international body, it now became a commitment to defend it against all challenges.
+In the end, the near universal opposition that his draft of Article III met Paris forced the president to acquiesce to the evisceration of his version of what would become Article X. The article was transformed from a radical move to subordinate the sovereignty of individual states to an international body to a commitment to defend it against all challenges.
 What Wilson had conceived as an instrument of managing change in the international system now became a tool order, designed to preserve the status quo.
-For Wilson, of course, these two aspects of the international system, order and change, were not only compatible but interdependent.
+For Wilson, these two aspects of the international system-order and change-were not only compatible but interdependent.
 International peace and prosperity, in the long term, required a flexible system that would respond to changing conditions, but would manage change through a rational and orderly process that reflected principles of justice and legitimacy as well as relations of power.
 The final version of Article X failed to achieve that balance, and was therefore roundly criticized at the time by disillusioned Wilsonians, along with the entire Covenant and the Treaty of which it was part, as a betrayal of the vision of their erstwhile hero.

 Wilson himself, it seemed, did not entirely disagree.
-In the fall of 1919, facing the charge of his Senate opponents in the League fight that Article X constituted an unacceptable compromise of the sovereign rights of the United States, the president essentially conceded the fact, but not the judgment: "Every man who makes a choice to respect the rights of his neighbors deprives himself of absolute sovereignty," he retorted, "but he does it by promising never to do wrong, and I can not for one see anything that robs me of any inherent right that I ought to retain when I promise that I will do right."9 Throughout the debate-until the debilitating stroke he suffered in October 1919 practically ended his participation in it-Wilson insisted that the guarantee contained in Article X was a necessary component of the Treaty.
+In the fall of 1919, facing the charge of his Senate opponents in the League fight that Article X constituted an unacceptable compromise of the sovereign rights of the United States, the president essentially conceded the fact, but not the judgment: "Every man who makes a choice to respect the rights of his neighbors deprives himself of absolute sovereignty," he retorted, "but he does it by promising never to do wrong, and I can not for one see anything that robs me of any inherent right that I ought to retain when I promise that I will do right."
+Throughout the debate, Wilson insisted that the guarantee contained in Article X was a necessary component of the Treaty.
 But he showed little passion in defending it: it was a necessary component of the peace he had wanted, but not a sufficient one.
-Instead, in his public speeches Wilson often proclaimed another article, far more obscure even at the time and certainly today, as the heart of the covenant.
-This article, Article XI, declared it to be "the friendly right of each Member of the League to bring to the attention of the Assembly or of the Council any circumstance whatever affecting international relations which threatens to disturb international peace or the good understanding between nations upon which peace depends."
-Why was Wilson so enamored with this vague and largely ignored section of the covenant?
-Perhaps, one suspects, he saw it as a backdoor for introducing the same principles outlined, far more directly and forcefully, in his original version of Article X. Namely, that the League was entitled, indeed obligated, to intervene in the internal affairs of states-hence his frequent emphasis on the phrase "any circumstance whatever"- if they were deemed a threat to international peace.